marlonschlosshauer/marlonschlosshauer.de/src/markdown/project-tippinho.md

 end: "12.2022"
 ---

-**Tippinho** is a platform where you and your friends make friendly predictions on upcoming matches in various amateur soccer leagues.
-You can then compare your predictions to your friends predictions.
+**Tippinho** is a platform where you and your friends make friendly predictions on upcoming matches in various amateur soccer leagues in Germany.
+You can then compare your score to your friend's predictions.
 All this is done through an app.

-As the only **app developer** at Tippinho it was my job to **handle everything** relating to our core product: The Tippinho App.
-Backend development was handled by another developer.
+I joined **Tippinho** as the only mobile developer - and such handled everything related to the app.

 ## Tasks

+- Implementing the entire app (in RN)
+- Making (all) architecture decisions
-- Requirements Engineering
+- Requirements engineering
 - UX prototyping and design
-- Making Architecture decisions
 - Creating feature roadmaps
-- Actual Implementation
+- Presenting designs, features and progress
-- Deployment to Stores
+- Deployment to App & Play Store
-- Maintance and bug fixes
+- Maintenance and bug fixes

 ## Stack

-**React Native** was choosen early on because of my familiarity with **React** and the possible interoperability with other JS packages.
+After evaluating other frameworks like Flutter, I ultimately decided on **React Native** because of my familiarity with **React** and the interoperability with JS packages (which I was also familiar with).

-We choose **GraphQL** as a communication medium because it allowed us to shift the implementation of specific endpoints towards the frontend.
+We choose **GraphQL** as a communication medium because it allowed us to shift the definition of endpoint data towards the frontend, thus freeing up time for the backend developer.

 **TypeScript** was added early on to provide type hints.
-Thanks to GraphQL schemas (and the interactive tools out there) it was really easy to get accurate types for our data flows.
+Thanks to GraphQL schemas (and interactive tools like GraphiQL) it was easy to get accurate types for our data flows.

-To enable payed subscribptions and in-app purchases we used **RevenueCat**, because it offered a unified and easy to use API.
-That allowed me to seperate purchasing logic and reduce it to an absolute minimum.
+To enable paid subscriptions and in-app purchases we used **RevenueCat**, because it offered a unified and easy to use API.
+That allowed me to reduce and isolate purchasing logic.

-I was happy to see that not only mockups were present, but that they were done in **Figma**, my prefered design tool.
-I continued to use Figma for designing and feedback gathering.
+**Github** was used for VC hosting, issue tracking and project planning. **Github Issues** made communication about TODOs happen in one single place and helped establish traceability between related issues. **Github Projects** made it trivial to share the administrative state of the app with the team.

+Earlier mockups were already done by the team in **Figma**.
+I extended those designs and used Figma to prototype and present future screens.
+Figma also allowed me to easily and asynchronously gather feedback from the team.

 ## Screenshots